maivanquanbk/az204/README.md

     Types:

-    - General purpose: Balanced CPU-to-memory ratio.
+    - **General purpose**: Balanced CPU-to-memory ratio.
 Ideal for testing & development.
 Suit for small to medium databases and small to medium traffic web servers.
-    - Compute optimized: High CPU-to memory ratio.
+    - **Compute optimized**: High CPU-to memory ratio.
 Good for medium traffic web servers, network appliances, batch processes, and application servers.
-    - Memory optimized: High memory-to-CPU.
+    - **Memory optimized**: High memory-to-CPU.
 Great for relational database server, medium to large caches, and in-memory analytics.
-    - Storage optimized: High disk throughput and IO.
+    - **Storage optimized**: High disk throughput and IO.
 Ideas for Big Data, SQL, NoSQL database, data warehousing and large transactional databases.
-    - GPU: Optimized for graphic rendering, machine learning.
+    - **GPU**: Optimized for graphic rendering, machine learning.
-    - High performance compute: designed for HPC workloads.
+    - **High performance compute**: designed for HPC workloads.

     Be careful about resizing production VMs - they will be rebooted automatically which can cause a temporary outage and change some configuration settings such as the IP address.